+Note: Federal aid recipients who withdraw from all coursework will have their federal aid canceled and will be responsible for any debit balance created.
 Note: Veterans applying for readmission following inactivation/deactivation of a previous admission decision cannot be denied entrance for reasons relating to their service.